Iapachonp/latam-ML-infra/README.md

 * Use eventual consistency for the service, prioritizing availability of the service.
 * Check and improve queries and database connections, using a good particioning approach.
-* Choose gcp region woth the lowest latency (network) based on the users location and add replicas.
+* Choose gcp region with the lowest latency (network) based on the users location and add replicas.
+* Horizontally scale the API with multiple instances and a load balacer to distribute the requests and give a faster response for the users.

 ## SLIs & SLOs